wbjin/Portfolio/src/content/post/smbc.md

 latency improvement is coming from by looking at how long it takes for a packet to go back and forth from the app to the NIC.

+Edit: This isn't it to say that the linux kernel is not good for networking.
+The linux kernel is simply designed for something other than a trading platform.
+The kernel provides a **shared time system**.
+For trading platforms, a **real time system** is desirable.

 ### Other things I did
 - Build a machine from scratch: I built a machine from scratch by accessing an ILO.
 Configured the operating system, interface cards, and disk storage.
 Managed packages with yum and rpm